web-deps/odom/docs/assets.md

 #### Static Imports

-Static imports work for all kinds of assets execpt HTML single file components.
+Static imports work for all kinds of assets execpt HTML single-file components.
 Only assets in modules can be imported this way.

 __Example__